Uttarakhand: 32 dead after bus falls into 500 metre gorge

-Reports said that the bus fell into a 500 meter gorge on the Rikhnikhal-Birokhal road in Pauri Garhwal district on Tuesday.

-The Uttarakhand police said in a tweet, ' according to the information received so far, 25 people have died in this accident.
-20 people have been rescued and sent to the hospital, some of whom are seriously injured."

-"25 people found dead in the Pauri Garwhal bus accident that took place last night in Birokhal area of Dhumakot."
-DGP Ashok Kumar had told news agency ANI.
-Four State Disaster Response Force teams were rushed to the site of the accident to coordinate the operations.
+DGP Ashok Kumar had told news agency ANI that four State Disaster Response Force teams were rushed to the site of the accident to coordinate the operations.

 "Information is being taken from the family members.
 Rescue operation is still underway by the Pauri Police and SDRF at the spot," Haridwar SP Swatantra Kumar told ANI.